docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

-In this tutorial you will learn how to create the most minimal Desktop Extension containing only a UI part based on HTML.
+This tutorial describes a minimal example running frontend extension based on plain HTML.

 ## Prerequisites